Nexusrex18/Deadpool/README.md

 A responsive chatbot with a blurred Deadpool-themed background.

 ### Coming Soon Page
-A placeholder page with Deadpool humor and animations.
+A placeholder page with Deadpool Merchandise and more..

 ### About Us Page
 A page dedicated to the creator, with Deadpool-inspired design.